xbeat/Machine-Learning/README.md

 Introduction to Retrieval-Augmented Language Models

 Retrieval-Augmented Language Models (RALMs) combine the power of large language models with external knowledge retrieval.
 This approach allows models to access and incorporate relevant information from vast databases, enhancing their ability to generate accurate and contextually appropriate responses.

+## Beginner's Guide to Python for Data Science and Machine Learning

+Loading and Examining Data with Pandas

+Pandas is a powerful data manipulation library that provides essential tools for data analysis.
+The first step in any data science project is loading and examining your dataset to understand its structure, size, and basic characteristics.

 ## Cross-Validation Bias in Unsupervised Preprocessing with Python